Michael Goebel has been Professor of Global and Latin American History at Freie Universität Berlin since June 2015.

 Winner of the Jerry Bentley Prize for World History 2016.

-Paris, capitale du tiers monde: comment est née la révolution anticoloniale (1919-1939), La Découverte, 2017 (revised Spanish translation of Anti-Imperial Metropolis).
+Paris, capitale du tiers monde: comment est née la révolution anticoloniale (1919-1939), La Découverte, 2017 (revised French translation of Anti-Imperial Metropolis).

-Argentina’s Partisan Past: Nationalism and the Politics of History, Liverpool University Press, Liverpool 2011.
+Argentina’s Partisan Past: Nationalism and the Politics of History, Liverpool University Press, 2011.

-La Argentina partida: nacionalismos y políticas de la historia, Prometeo, Buenos Aires 2013 (revised Spanish translation of Argentina's Partisan Past).
+La Argentina partida: nacionalismos y políticas de la historia, Prometeo, 2013 (revised Spanish translation of Argentina's Partisan Past).

 |Overlapping Geographies of Belonging: Migrations, Regions, and Nations in the Western South Atlantic, American Historical Association, Washington DC, 2013 (series: Regions and Regionalism in the Modern World, edited by Sebastian Conrad and Prasenjit Duara).|

-(with Nicola Foote), Immigration and National Identities in Latin America, University Press of Florida, Gainesville, 2014).
+(with Nicola Foote), Immigration and National Identities in Latin America, University Press of Florida, 2014.

 "A Movement from Right to Left in Argentine Nationalism?
 The Alianza Libertadora Nacionalista and Tacuara as Stages of Militancy," in: Bulletin of Latin American Research, vol. 26, no. 3 (2007), 356-377.